paddyjclancy/spotify_scraper/README.md

 The primary goal is to fetch all information relevant to tracks within **ANY** playlist provided.

 This project allows access to some data Spotify usually doesn't show to the average consumer.
-There are quantified values for particular characteristics of almost every song - such as _danceability_, _energy_, and _liveness_.
-This additional data allows for the well known accuracies that Spotify algorithms produce for music listeners, and this utility can be applied in multiple directions.
+There are quantified values for relatively abstract characteristics of almost every track, such as _'danceability'_, _'energy'_, and _'liveness'_.
+This additional data gives rise to the well-known accuracies that Spotify's algorithms produce for music listeners, and this utility can be applied in multiple directions.

-With a tool such as this, we can gain significant insight into the listening habits of users.
-Whilst this is a personal project build - planned for practice and enjoyment - the scope for scrapers in general is vast.
+With a tool such as this, we can gain significant insight into the user on a variety of levels.
+Whilst this is a personal project build - planned for practice and enjoyment - the scope for scrapers in this context is potentially vast.
 Outputted data may thus be applied in an array of sectors; from targeted marketing and advertising, to academic and medical research into more serious matters such as mental health in specific demographics.

 ###### NB: You can fetch data of up to 99 songs in a single connection session.
 If you will try to fetch information of more than this in a single session, then you will encounter an error and you will not be able to fetch the data, as per Spotify’s policy.